About the McKnight Brain Research Foundation

 Leaders in Cognitive Aging Research

-See a snapshot of the accomplishments the McKnight Brain Research Foundation has made toward establishing and advancing the field of cognitive aging research over its rich 23-year history.
+Watch the video to see a snapshot of the accomplishments the McKnight Brain Research Foundation has made toward establishing and advancing the field of cognitive aging research over its rich 24-year history.

 Founded in 1999 by Evelyn F. McKnight, the Foundation’s specific goal is to better understand and alleviate age-related cognitive decline and memory loss.